-1.4 Blackpool Council and its partners are committed to creating a Blackpool that truly lives up to its claim to be a great place to live, work and visit.
+- 1.4 Blackpool Council and its partners are committed to creating a Blackpool that truly lives up to its claim to be a great place to live, work and visit.
 Blackpool's transformation will not be delivered unless appropriate objectives and targets are defined and the right planning policies are drawn up, effectively implemented and regularly reviewed.
-In this context, effective monitoring is vital.

-1.5 The 2021/22 AMR reports on the monitoring period from 1st April 2021 to the 31st March 2022, its main focus being to examine the implementation, effectiveness and relevance of policies in the current Blackpool Local Plan Part 1: Core Strategy (adopted 2016).

-1.6 Blackpool's AMR builds upon the important Local Plan monitoring work, traditionally undertaken in such areas as the annual housing survey; employment land availability survey and retail monitoring.
+In this context, effective monitoring is vital. - 1.5 The 2022/23 AMR reports on the monitoring period from 1st April 2022 to the 31st March 2023, its main focus being to examine the implementation, effectiveness and relevance of policies in the current Blackpool Local Plan Part 1: Core Strategy (adopted 2016) and the Blackpool Local Plan Part 2: Site Allocations and Development Management Policies (Adopted February 2023). - 1.6 Blackpool's AMR builds upon the important Local Plan monitoring work, traditionally undertaken in such areas as the annual housing survey; employment land availability survey and retail monitoring.